-Every once in a while, I come across a sad sight in my yard: a butterfly that has lived out its days lying on the ground.
+Every once in a while, I come across a sad sight in my yard: a butterfly lying on the ground that has lived out its days.
 I love watching the different species coming to feed on the plants in the backyard, so I am always sorry to see one of them go.

-A few months ago, I found a dead monarch and decided that I would mount it in a frame.
-The only problem with that idea was that the butterfly had died with its wings folded downwards, making mounting it in a normal frame without damaging it impossible.
+A few months ago, I found a dead monarch butterfly and decided that I wanted to mount it in a frame.
+The only problem with this idea was that the butterfly had died with its wings folded downwards; mounting it in a normal frame without damaging it was impossible.
 I thought about putting it in a shadow box, but they tend to be pricey.

 What You Will Need

 - A butterfly that died with its wings folded upwards or downwards (please only make this craft if you have found a butterfly that has died of natural causes—I am not advocating the killing of butterflies for art's sake).